×

 Graduate hours of electives

 While the MA in Social Philosophy is the First Studies program’s most commonly obtained degree, it is not the only option.
-Jesuits in First Studies with a previous background in philosophy might pursue graduate degrees at Loyola in aligned fields, such as Theological Studies, History, Education, Hispanic Studies, Communication, and Environmental Science and Sustainability.
+Jesuits in First Studies with a previous background in philosophy might pursue other graduate degrees at Loyola in aligned fields, such as Theological Studies, History, Education, Hispanic Studies, Communication, Health Sciences, and Environmental Science and Sustainability.
 (If a man enters First Studies without a bachelor’s degree, then he will complete his undergraduate degree during this time, typically majoring in philosophy.)

 Living and learning together